 Rafael Nadal claimed six ATP titles on clay in 2013, including back-to-back ones in Barcelona, Madrid, Rome and Roland Garros.
 A year later, things didn't work that well for the Spaniard on his beloved surface, suffering quarter-final losses in Monte Carlo and Barcelona to David Ferrer and Nicolas Almagro and hoping to bounce back at home in Madrid.

-Rafa played well against Juan Monaco, Jarkko Nieminen, Tomas Berdych and Roberto Bautista Agut, advancing into the fifth final from six editions of this event in Caja Magica and facing Kei Nishikori in the title clash.
-The aggressive Japanese had the strings of the encounter in his hands, needing only an hour to forge a 6-2, 3-1 advantage and standing on the verge of the first Masters 1000 title before he suffered a back injury that forced him to retire in the decider.
+Rafa played well against Juan Monaco, Jarkko Nieminen, Tomas Berdych and Roberto Bautista Agut to advance into the fifth final from six editions at Caja Magica against Kei Nishikori.
+The aggressive Japanese had the strings of the encounter in his hands, needing only an hour to forge a 6-2, 3-1 advantage and standing on the verge of the first Masters 1000 title before he suffered a back injury that forced him to retire in the decider!

-Still, from 4-2 down in the second, the Spaniard claimed seven straight games to improve his numbers against the opponent who was miles from his best, securing three consecutive breaks before Kei had to retire after taking only one point in the third set.
+Still, the Spaniard claimed seven straight games from 4-2 down in the second to improve his numbers against the opponent who was miles from his best, securing three consecutive breaks before Kei retired after taking only one point in the third set.

-The Japanese had the upper hand in the most extended rallies but Nadal erased that deficit in the shortest and mid-range exchanges, playing better and better after that comeback in the second set and celebrating the title soon after that as Nishikori had nothing left in the tank.
+Nishikori had the upper hand in the most extended rallies.
+Still, Nadal erased that deficit in the shortest and mid-range exchanges, playing better and better after that comeback and celebrating the title soon after that, as Nishikori had nothing left in the tank.

-Spreading the defending champion over the baseline, Kei earned a break in the third game, confirming it with a service winner and forging a 4-1 advantage with another break in game five following a strong return that Rafa failed to control.
+Spreading the defending champion over the baseline, Kei earned a break in the third game.
+The Japanese confirmed it with a service winner and forged a 4-1 advantage with another break in game five following a strong return that Rafa failed to control.